7 Ways to Calm Anxiety with Natural Remedies

 Conscious breathing gives your mind something to focus on and increases the oxygen in your brain, which is vital for neural activity and hormone regulation.
 Deeper breaths also cue the brain that you’re not actually in survival mode since we most often breathe shallow and fast when upset.
 Try a mindful breathing technique like square breathing, bumble bee breath, or belly breathing.

-Bumble Bee Breath is closing your eyes and plugging your ears and quietly humming (or making a soft “shhh” sound) on every exhale.
-This technique creates a sort of white noise bubble inside your own head, a safe space.
+With this exercise, close your eyes and plug your ears while quietly creating a sort of white noise bubble inside your own head.
+Focus on this safe space.

 Belly Breathing is a three-part inhale and exhale.
 Inflate your belly area first, then into your ribcage, then the top of your chest.
 Exhale by deflating your belly first, then your ribcage, then your chest.